Hotels in St. Paul, Minnesota

 Which hotels in St. Paul, Minnesota have suites or extra space?

-Which hotels in St. Paul, Minnesota have an in-room kitchen or kitchenette?
+Which hotels in St. Paul, Minnesota have a kitchenette?

 Ready to book in St. Paul?